The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: An Improved Upper Bound

-for some $i\in\{1,\dots,n+1\}$.
-We illustrate the geometric meaning of this observation in Figure~\ref{fig:phase1}, which shows the three sets of areas in which $\x$ can locate relative to the sample set $\Theta$ from Figure~\ref{fig:numerical}.
-Figure~\ref{fig:phase1 hull} shows the convex hull of $\Theta$, and Figure~\ref{fig:phase1 negative} shows the cones.
-In all the remaining areas, as shown in Figure~\ref{fig:phase1 not covered}, the bound \eqref{eq:phase1} is observed to be smaller than the solution of \eqref{prob:f-D}.
-Additionally, we want to mention that these areas can also be classified using the signs of the values of the Lagrange functions at $\x$.
-The point $\x \in \conv(\Theta)$ if and only if $\ell_i \ge 0$ for all $i=1,\dots,n+1$; and $\x$ is in the cone \eqref{eq:cone} if and only if $\ell_i$ is the only positive one among $\{\ell_i\}_{i=1}^{n+1}$.
+Next, we are going to prove $\bar{z}(\Theta,\xx_0)$ is indeed the sharp bound when $\xx_0$ is in areas similar to the ones shown in Figures~\ref{fig:phase1 hull} or \ref{fig:phase1 negative}.
+These areas can be classified mathematically using the signs of the values of the Lagrange functions at $\xx_0$.
+The point $\xx_0 \in \conv(\Theta)$ if and only if $\ell_i(\xx_0) \ge 0$ for all $i=1,\dots,n+1$; and $\xx_0$ is in the translated cones like \eqref{eq:cone} if and only if there is only one positive element in $\{\ell_i(\xx_0)\}_{i=1}^{n+1}$.

 When $f \in C^{1,1}_\nu(\R^n)$, the proof of Theorem 3.1 in \cite{waldron1998error} essentially states that